Dirac Operators, Dirac Cohomology and Unitarity for $A(m\vert n)$: Unitarizable supermodules

+Let $\HH=\HH_{\bar{0}}\oplus \HH_{\bar{1}}$ be a complex super vector space equipped with a positive definite Hermitian form $\langle\cdot,\cdot\rangle$ such that $\langle \HH_{\bar{0}},\,\HH_{\bar{1}} \rangle = 0$.
+We refer to such a structure as a \emph{pre-super Hilbert space}.
 Given this structure, we can now define unitarizable supermodules.
-These supermodules are defined with respect to real forms of the Lie superalgebra $\gg$, which are in one-to-one correspondence with conjugate-linear anti-involutions $\omega$ \cite{ParkerRealForms, serganova1983classification}, such that the Hermitian form of the pre-super Hilbert space is \emph{contravariant} in regard to $\omega$.
+These supermodules are defined with respect to real forms of the Lie superalgebra $\gg$, which are in one-to-one correspondence with conjugate-linear anti-involutions $\omega$ \cite{ParkerRealForms, serganova1983classification} (see Section~\ref{subsubsec::Real_form} for examples), such that the Hermitian form of the pre-super Hilbert space is \emph{contravariant} with respect to $\omega$.